hmcts/ccd-case-ui-toolkit/README.md

   |  ├─ components                * Example of library components with tests
   |  ├─ services                  * Example of library services with tests
   |  ├─ index.ts                  * Library entry point that is used by builders
   |  └─ headers-footers.module.ts * Example of library module
   |
   ├─ .editorconfig                * Common IDE configuration
-  ├─ .gitignore	                  * List of files that are ignored while publishing to git repo ├─ .yarnignore                   * List of files that are ignored while publishing to yarn ├─ .travis.yml                  * Travic CI configuration ├─ LICENSE                      * License details
+  ├─ .gitignore	                  * List of files that are ignored while publishing to git repo ├─ .npmignore                   * List of files that are ignored while publishing to npmjs ├─ .travis.yml                  * Travic CI configuration ├─ LICENSE.md                   * License details
   ├─ README.md                    * README for you library
   ├─ gulpfile.js                  * Gulp helper scripts
   ├─ karma-test-entry.ts          * Entry script for Karma tests